Black Friday Sales!

 Summary of the Best Lightweight SUPs

-One of the great things to come out of the ever-growing popularity of inflatable SUPs is advancements in construction that have made it possible for board to be increasingly lightweight, yet still exceptionally well built.
+One of the great things to come out of the ever-growing popularity of inflatable SUPs is advancements in construction that have made it possible for boards to be increasingly lightweight, yet still exceptionally well built.

 Where in the past, a lightweight board was almost sure to be lacking in necessary materials, lightweight SUPs of today can be among the highest performing and most well-constructed SUPs on the market.
 And, with cross-woven drop stitch becoming increasingly popular, these SUPs are becoming extremely stiff.